begeospatial/seams-app/README.md

 Open Source Nature: Given the open-source nature of the App, any modifications, adaptations, or changes made by third parties are not the responsibility of the original developers or contributors.

-Indemnification: By using the App, you agree to indemnify and hold harmless the developers, contributors, and GitHub from any claim, demand, damage, liability, or expense arising out of or relating to your use or misuse of the App.
+Indemnification: By using the App, you agree to indemnify and hold harmless the maintainers, Be GeoSpatial AB, the Geological Survey of Sweden (SGU), the Ocean Data Factory Sweden, the developers, contributors, and GitHub from any claim, demand, damage, liability, or expense arising out of or relating to your use or misuse of the App.

 Jurisdiction & Governing Law: This disclaimer and the relationship between the user and the developers or contributors of the App shall be governed by and construed in accordance with the laws of the jurisdiction in which the primary developer is based, without regard to its conflict of law provisions.